kirito-k/E-Commerce-Amazon-Clone-with-Microservices/README.md

   `gcloud auth application-default login`
 - While testing your application, if you are not able to access the api endpoint or getting 404 errors, change the protocol from "ticketing.dev/..." to "https://ticketing.dev/...".
 Excplicitely mention HTTPS.

-## Design strucutre
+## Design decisions and strucutre

+- This project follows microservices structure along with individual database per service architecture.
-- Created auth basic server.
+- Created auth (authentication) basic server using express.
-- Build Docker and GKE Kubernetes setup and tested
+- Build Docker and GKE Kubernetes setup and unit tested.
-- Created Auth errors and middlewares
+- Created Auth custom errors and middleware in separate folders along with BaseError interface for error response consistency.

 ## Technologies: